joshydavid/information-security-study-notes/additional-resources/cryptography.md

 - **Server Certificate**: Used to authenticate the server to the client.
 - **Client Certificate**: Used to authenticate the client to the server.

-### Which Key is Used for Signing a Certificate?

-The CA signs the certificate with its **private key** to ensure the authenticity, integrity, and non-repudiation of the digital certificate.

 ### Different CAs and Models